João Carlos de Oliveira: Death

 In 1981, he was in a car accident near São Paulo in which he lost one leg.
 Afterward, he became a vocal advocate for the rights of the disabled.
 He died in 1999 from complications of alcoholism.

 His world record was only broken almost ten years later, by the North American Willie Banks, with 17.90 m, in Indianapolis, on June 16, 1985.
-His Brazilian and South American record was only broken more than twenty-one years ago. later, by Jadel Gregório, with 17.90 m, in Belém, on May 20, 2007 (who coincidentally was also an athlete of João do Pulo's former coach).
+His Brazilian and South American record was only broken more than twenty-one years later, by Jadel Gregório, with 17.90 m, in Belém, on May 20, 2007 (who coincidentally was also an athlete of João do Pulo's former coach).